Measuring the stability and plasticity of recommender systems: Experiments and preliminary results

-The three algorithms are baseline representatives of three algorithmic paradigms: classic neighborhood-based methods, matrix factorization, and neural approaches.
+The algorithms are baseline representatives of three algorithmic paradigms: classic neighborhood-based methods, matrix factorization, and neural approaches.
 The idea is to have a glimpse on how algorithms following these different paradigms differ in terms of stability and plasticity.
 For each algorithm, we apply our framework to accuracy, using HitRatio@20 as the underlying metric.